Equine Level 3 (Equine Management)

 Why Choose Us?

-Participation in demonstrations and guest lecturers from industry professionals
+- Participation in demonstrations and guest lecturers from industry professional

 4 GCSEs at grade 4 (old GCSE grade C) or above, to include 2 from English, Maths or Science with at least a grade 3 (old GCSE grade D) in the remaining subject.
 Alternatively a suitable Level 2 vocational qualification (Merit or above) with English, Maths and Science at Level 2.